If utility prices soar in Canada and no media report it, do consumers get gouged?

 That’s the philosophical tree-in-the-forest question some may ponder given a new, seemingly buried federal report showing Canadian internet prices are indeed skyrocketing.
 And despite the near total lack of media coverage of it, the report proves the rip-off is real.

-According to Innovation, Science and Economic Development Canada’s annual report on telecom services, compiled by the Wall Communications consultancy, prices for almost every tier of home internet service rose in 2021, while average pricing increased 13.4 per cent between 2019 and 2021:
+According to Innovation, Science and Economic Development Canada’s annual report on telecom services, compiled by the Wall Communications consultancy, prices for almost every tier of home internet service rose in 2021, while average pricing on the most popular speeds increased 13 per cent between 2019 and 2021:

 Unlike the costs of other essential goods such as gas and groceries, Canada’s internet price hikes are not driven by inflation.
 These rising costs come courtesy of the CRTC and federal government, who have handed pricing power to large telecom companies including Bell and Rogers by refusing to implement lower wholesale rates that smaller firms such as TekSavvy rely on to deliver competitive services to customers.